-&lt;sup>5 The receiving environment is a 'study area' considered to be the area where any landscape or visual effects of the proposal will be potentially adverse.
-The proposal may be visible beyond the receiving environment; however, any effects from here will not be adverse.
+&lt;sup>5 The site context is the 'study area' considered to be where there will be adverse or positive landscape or visual effects of the proposal.
+The proposal may be visible beyond the site context; however, any effects from here will be negligible - neither adverse or positive.